aboutsecurity/rsac2025/README.md

-# AI, Automation, & Threat Modeling: Lessons Learned from Hacking the Planet​ by Doug Mckee and Ismael Valenzuela
+# AI, Automation, & Threat Modeling: Lessons Learned from Hacking the Planet​ by Doug McKee and Ismael Valenzuela

 ## firmnightware